uqudo-com/sample-app-web-javascript/vanillaJS/README.md

     }
 ```

-Create the HTML codes that renders the "Enroll Passport" button.
+Create the HTML codes that render the "Enroll Passport" button.
 When this button is clicked, it triggers the enrollmentPassport function.

 ```javascript